Political misinformation keeps India’s fact-checkers in overdrive

 Before the election, Google too announced its support for Shakti: India Election Fact-Checking Collective, a consortium of news publishers and fact-checkers who are collaborating to detect online misinformation early and amplify the reach of fact-checks in Indian languages.

-The problem of misinformation in India is compounded by the rise of influencers, many of whom hold sway over their hundreds of thousands of followers, as well as credibility.
+The problem of misinformation in India is compounded by the rise of influencers, many of whom hold sway and have credibiliy with their hundreds of thousands of followers.
 And when fake news – even if old – is regurgitated by such actors, it poses renewed risk.

 “The claims could easily be the same, but then when the reach increases, you know the impact is bigger,” said Ms Mishra.
 “Our fact-checks have therefore become more relevant and more important.
 Even if we are reproducing an old fact-check, it has value.”